 Lack of Training

-A 2017 report found that a mere 31% of Americans were provided with formal job training.
+When someone is hired for a job, they might not be skilled in every aspect of it.
+There’s more to a person’s credentials than whether they know everything about the position they’ve applied for.
+Gaps in someone’s knowledge or experience can easily be filled in with on-the-job training.
+However, the number of employees who fail to have received this is staggeringly low.A 2017 report found that a mere 31% of Americans were provided with formal job training.
 If a member of staff doesn’t know what they’re doing, they’ll make mistakes, or fail to complete their work.
 This causes frustration for everyone, and productivity starts to decrease.
 It’s in an employer’s best interests for their staff to be fully trained in every aspect of the job, even if money is tight.
 Shradha Kumari, HR Manager at SurveySensum says,

-Don't let negatively affect your company!
+Don't let untrained employees negatively affect your company!
 One of the best ways to know what training is needed in your company is through the use of succession planning.
 When done properly, your employees will know exactly what skills they need to learn to excel in their jobs as well as which training programs to take for pay raises and promotions in the company.

 Someone who tells their boss that “everything is fine” might not be telling the truth, but they don’t feel able to open up about their issues.
 This is because the employer has failed to establish strong communication channels with their staff early on.

 Bad Working Environment